Line managers provide a crucial link between an employee and health and safety practice in the workplace.

 Enforcement and discipline are two vital parts of a line manager’s role when it comes to health and safety however promoting the idea of working in a safe manner is just as important.

-Engaging employees in the process, addressing their concerns and working with individuals to help their workplace performance are all crucial areas that are line manager should be involved in.
+Engaging employees in the process, addressing their concerns and working with individuals to help their workplace performance are all crucial areas in which are line manager should be involved.